 3. The Doom Loop between Stablecoins and Banks:

-Yanis’ claim that stablecoins and banks are caught in a “doom loop,” based on Circle’s exposure to SVB’s 2023 collapse, misrepresents the incident and unfairly discredits stablecoins.
+Yanis claims that stablecoins and banks are trapped in a “doom loop,” citing Circle’s exposure to the SVB collapse in 2023, misrepresents the event and unfairly undermines stablecoins.

 The SVB episode was not a fundamental failure of stablecoins—it was a classic banking failure.
 SVB mismanaged interest rate risk and suffered a traditional bank run.
 Circle, like many institutional clients, was affected because a portion of its USDC reserves were held at the bank.
 But this was a banking failure, not a stablecoin flaw.

-This argument claims that as securities trading shifts to blockchains, dollar-backed stablecoins will become essential for settlement.
-It suggests that one stablecoin brand will ultimately dominate this space, concentrating settlement risk in a single private issuer.
-If that issuer were to face trouble, the stability of both the stock market and the $29 trillion Treasuries market could be put at risk.
+Yanis claims that as securities trading shifts to blockchains, dollar-backed stablecoins will become essential for settlement.
+He then suggests that one stablecoin brand will ultimately dominate, concentrating settlement risk in a single private issuer.
+If that issuer were to face trouble, the stability of both the stock market and the $29 trillion treasuries market would be put at risk.

-He’s right that stablecoins are becoming essential for settlement—but he completely misses where the infrastructure is heading.
-While today’s stablecoin brands are not automatically interchangeable, that won’t last.
-End users don’t care about stablecoin logos.
-And many firms are already building the financial plumbing to make stablecoins interchangeable behind the scenes.
-This means we won’t end up with a single stablecoin issuer that the entire stock market depends on.
+He’s right that stablecoins will become essential for settlement, but he completely misses where the infrastructure is heading.
+The stablecoin issuance market is becoming increasingly fragmented, and the financial plumbing to make these tokens interchangeable is already being built.
+This means we will not end up with a single issuer that the entire market depends on.
+The risk, which is already minimal, will be distributed across many players.

 Additional Thoughts